Skip to main content

 • Free 3-day trial — test eSIM compatibility risk-free in select countries

-• 165+ country coverage — solid coverage, slightly less than Airalo
+• 165+ country coverage — solid footprint

 • Refer-a-friend credits — earn $3+ per referral, credits stack and never expire